mhmmdarsy/mhmmdarsy/README.md

 ## Hi there !

 My name is Muhammad Arsy Al-Fahd. <br>
-I am a student majoring in information Systems at Mulawarman University.
-I'm currently in my fifth semester of college.
-I have a great interest in mobile development, more precisely Android. <br>
+I’m a fifth-semester Information Systems student at Mulawarman University, passionate about mobile development, especially Android.<br>

+During my studies through the fifth semester, I have built a solid foundation in web and backend development, including PHP, HTML, CSS, JavaScript, and MySQL.
+Beyond the formal curriculum, I have proactively explored modern frameworks and tools such as Bootstrap, Tailwind CSS, and Flutter to broaden my skill set and apply best practices.
+Looking ahead, I plan to deepen my expertise in native Android development by learning Kotlin.<br>

 ## <p align="left">Tech Stack</p>
 <p align="left">